 The worst-case scenario of (1) + (2) + (3) should be considered when analysing the impact of delays on timers.

+The impact of delays on NAS timers in the worst-case of satellite being used as a backhaul is not considered in this release.

 When signalling is exchanged between the UE and the 5G CN, each satellite leg on which a message is sent introduces a delay.
 The specific delays for satellite to ground and vice versa depend on the type of satellite (LEO, MEO or GEO).
 The worst-case scenario of GEO satellite, for which delays are higher, should be considered in this analysis.
 The associated RTT is defined as the Worst Case RTT (WCRTT) in the following.